 Facebook's Home feed is one of the most used interfaces in the world—billions of people start their day scrolling through it.
 But by 2022, younger users were reporting that it felt "out of touch" with how they lived their lives.
-The feed showed content randomly, without considering what users needed in different moments: commuter updates during their morning commute, connection with friends after work, or inspiration during creative blocks.
+The feed showed content randomly, without considering what users needed in different moments.

 This case study documents my work as the sole UX Research Intern on Facebook's Top of Home team, where I led generative research to understand how the feed could evolve for the future.
 With limited traditional research methods available for exploring "what if" scenarios, I developed two novel research approaches that would reveal how users wanted to engage with Facebook across different moments and emotional states.